liquidprompt/liquidprompt/docs/functions/util.rst

    some spaces will be inserted after the last occurrence of *fillstring*, so as to match the exact width of the terminal.

-   *fillstring* may contains escaped sequences (such as colors).
+   *fillstring* may NOT contains escaped sequences (such as colors).

-   .. note:: If *fillstring* have multiple characters and *splitends* is 1,
-             then **the last occurrence** of *fillstring*
-             is stripped of any escaped sequences
-             and only its printable characters are inserted.
+  .. note:: Any escaped sequence in *fillstring* will be removed automatically.

+   *fillprefix* and *fillsuffix* may be used to add escaped sequences at the beginning and, respectively, the end of the filling sequence.

    If the available number of columns in the terminal is smaller than the width of *left* and *right* combined, then